-New residential development in North Bayshore will result in the addition of school age children to the area.
-The following policies and standards continue the City's on going commitment to supporting local schools, and also requires new residential development to support local schools through a Local School District Strategy.
+New residential development in North Bayshore will result in the addition of school-age children to the area.
+The following policies and standards continue the City's on-going commitment to supporting local schools, as established through the Citywide School Strategy policy (K-26), and also requires new residential development to support local schools through a Local School District Strategy.

-- 1. City and School District Collaboration.
-Assist local school districts in identifying potential school locations to serve North Bayshore growth. - 2.
+- Continued City and School District Collaboration.
+The City will continue to assist local school districts to address local school needs to serve the North Bayshore area.Assist local school districts in identifying potential school locations to serve North Bayshore growth. - 2.
 Transfer of Development Rights (TDR).
+The City has previously authorized a Transfer of Development Rights (TDR) program that allows the sale of development rights from a school site to property owners/developers for use at another property in the City.
+The TDR program seeks to allow new school sites in the City to transfer unused development rights to parcels within certain areas, and to allow the receiving sites to use TDR to apply for development projects that would otherwise exceed the maximum FAR.
+Repeating this process may provide additional resources by which a school district can acquire land.
 Allow areas adjacent to North Bayshore, such as the Terra Bella or North Rengstorff areas, that identify a location for a new school site to use Transfer of Development Rights (TDR).
 These school sites can transfer their unused site FAR to any location in the City at the discretion of the City Council.
-If extra office FAR in North Bayshore becomes available in the future, potential school sites in North Bayshore can transfer any unused FAR using TDR to any location in the City at the discretion of the City Council. - City and School District Partnerships.
-Continue partnerships with local school districts on sharing of open space at school sites. - 4.
+If extra office FAR in North Bayshore becomes available in the future, potential school sites in North Bayshore can transfer any unused FAR using TDR to any location in the City at the discretion of the City Council. - Shared Facilities.City and School District Partnerships.
+The City may continue to provide parkland dedication in-lieu fee funding support for acquisition of school land and other partnerships with local school districts on sharing of open space at school sites.Continue partnerships with local school districts on sharing of open space at school sites. - 4.
 Local School District Strategy.
 Any proposed residential development in North Bayshore requesting FAR (Floor Area Ratio) above the Plan's 1.0 residential Base FAR shall also submit to the School District and the City, a Local School District Strategy intended to support new local schools in or adjacent to the North Bayshore Precise Plan area.
-The School District and the Developer shall meet and confer in good faith to develop the School District Strategy to support new local schools.
-The School District Strategy shall be memorialized as a legally binding agreement.
-The strategy may include, but is not limited to, land dedication for new school development; additional funding for new school development; TDR strategies to benefit developer(s) that provide new school facilities, benefitting new school facilities; or other innovative strategies supporting schools. - 5.
-Funding for Schools.
-The Shoreline Community shall work with the Mountain View Whisman School District and the Mountain View Los Altos High School District to allocate revenue related to the growth in assessed value due to new residential development within the Community pursuant to/in accordance with the annual tax allocation for each school district, through mutually agreed to and legally binding agreements. - 6.
-Residential Bonus FAR (Page 90 of revised Draft Plan, under both Tier I and Tier II A and B policies).
+The School District and the Developer shall meet and confer in good faith to develop the School District Strategy to support new local school District Strategy shall be memorialized as a legally binding agreement.
+The strategy may include, but is not limited to, land dedication for new school development; additional funding for new school development; TDR strategies to benefit developer(s) that provide new school facilities, benefitting new school facilities; or other innovative strategies supporting schools.